simonambridge/RTFAP2/README.md

 ##DataModel

-Depending on the lenght of time that the transactions are to be held for it may be worth breaking the transactions table into 2 tables, one for historic requests and one for the most recent transactions.

-We can use a testing keyspace for the time being as their is no requirement for this to multi-data-center.
+We will need to multiple tables for fulfill the above query patterns and workloads.
+(De-normalization is a good thing with NoSQL databases!)

+We will use single DC for testing purposes.
+For production deployment, we recommend an Active-Active HA setup across geographical regions with RF=2 or 3.
 ```
-create keyspace if not exists datastax_banking_iot WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
+create keyspace if not exists rtfap WITH replication = {'class': 'SimpleStrategy', 'replication_factor': '1' };
 ```

-The general table for transactions would be
+Table for storing Transactions by Status and cluster by narrowing time windows:
 ```
-create table if not exists datastax_banking_iot.transactions(
+create table if not exists rtfap.transactions_by_status(
 	cc_no text,
+	exp_year int,
+	exp_month int,
+	day int,
+	hour int,
-	year int,
+	min int,
 	transaction_time timestamp,
  	transaction_id text,
  	user_id text,